webmass/ClassifAi/README.md

 ### The Publish and Community features
 * Go to the account page by clicking the "person" icon on the home page
 * Drop your arweave's keyfile in the drop zone to log in
-* You know have access to the community models and to the publish feature
+* You now have access to the community models and to the publish feature

 The publishing process may take some time to be fully completed, the published model will only be usable after the process is fully done (from a few minutes to hours depending on the level of training of the model).